jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 - The simplified classifier (single 128-unit dense layer) prevented overfitting while leveraging VGG16's robust feature extraction
 - Setting trainable_layers=0 (complete feature freezing) proved highly effective, demonstrating that ImageNet features transfer well to Lego classification

-Interestingly, the VGG16 model achieved superior results despite using fewer dense layers and training for only 5 epochs compared to the CNN's 15 epochs, highlighting the efficiency of transfer learning for this task.
+Interestingly, the VGG16 model achieved superior results despite using fewer dense layers and training for only 5 epochs compared to the CNN's 15 epochs, showing that transfer learning is efficient for this task.

 ## Requirements
 - TensorFlow 2.x